 Irish actor and comedian Dermot Morgan reflects on the success of 'Father Ted' and the character of Father Ted Crilly.

-Dermot Morgan is excited to work in British network television and the opportunities it offers him,
+Dermot Morgan is excited to work in British network television and is embracing the opportunities it offers him.

-However he does miss out on having 'a pint' with friends in his local.
+However, he does miss having a pint with friends in his local.

-Morgan offer his observations on the differences between Britain and Ireland he has notice since living in London..
+Morgan offers his observations on the differences between Britain and Ireland he has noticed since moving to London.
 Some of the contrasts he puts down to Britain's foundation based on 'empire and order'.
-He compares respectful London taxi drivers to free speaking Dublin taxi drivers who always let 'Dermo' know he's home and bring him down to earth.
+He compares respectful London taxi drivers to free-speaking Dublin taxi drivers who always let 'Dermo' know he's home and bring him down to earth.

 John Major .. is one half of the English nation .. not the rock and roll half but he's the conservative with a small 'c' side of it ... people who mind their own business and who are entirely reasonable.